nautechsystems/nautilus_trader/README.md

 ## Development
 [Development Documentation](docs/development)

-To run the tests, first compile the C extensions for the package;
+To run the tests, first compile the C extensions for the package.
+Note that initial compilation may take several minutes due to the quantity of extensions.

     $ python setup.py build_ext --inplace